TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 Simply, because software engineering as evolved **a lot** since the first of those definitions were introduced back in 1992 by [Ward Cunningham](https://github.com/WardCunningham/remodeling "Github repository from Ward Cunningham about remodeling").

-Now we use infrastructure as a code, microservices architecture, CI/CD, agile philosophy and evolved technology stacks, some of which were born just a couple of years ago and give a competitive advantage over old ones.
+Now we use infrastructure as a code, microservices architecture, CI/CD, agile philosophy, and evolved technology stacks, some of which were born just a couple of years ago and give a competitive advantage over old ones.

-We have seen stacks raise and die since then and using those dead stacks were not considered tech-debt at that time.
+We have seen stacks raise and die since then, and using those dead stacks was not considered technical debt at the time, they were _state of the art_.
 We consider that anything in engineering that induces a cost for the company to grow, deliver or build new features is technical debt, be it new developments or things already in production.
-From architecture to code to culture and training.
+From architecture to code but also, culture and training.

+The above definitions define technical debt when the software is created, not when the environment changes.

 This was our amendment to the classic technical debt definitions:
-> We do not consider technical debt only stuff made consciously, but also stuff made some time ago which needs
+> We do not consider technical debt only stuff made consciously, but also things made some time ago which needs
 > reconsideration based on **current** software engineering standards, tools and technology,
 > but also on **updated company strategy and needs**.

 This updated definition helped us to revisit our projects periodically to make sure they are aligned with company strategy but also helps us to deprecate things we are going to evolve when their stacks become obsolete.

-## How is technical debt born
+## How technical debt is born

 Technical debt is not only born in the code.
 This is one of the biggest mistakes thar startups make when thinking about it but also happens on established companies.
 According our definition above it can be born different ways.

-Let's explore some example:
+Let's explore some examples:

-- A stakeholder meeting establishing a plan for the company to duplicate clients or traffic will spawn a bunch of tech-debt items to optimize performance, allow scalability or other evolutions that are needed to achieve that goal.
+- A stakeholder meeting establishing a plan for the company to duplicate clients or traffic will spawn a bunch of technical debt items to optimize performance, allow scalability or other evolutions that are needed to achieve that goal.
 Specially if scalability was not important for some services previously, and thus their architecture was not focused on that.
 - Our company is not yet ready to fully automated CI/CD pipelines, and we have some manual QA testing, and some